Hashmatullahnazari/Countryfilter1/README.md

 # Countryfilter1

-This Application will filter any contry you seach for
+When Using this application you will be able to filter any country you choose API used the REST Countries API